steveloughran/fs-api-shim/README.md

 call `hasCapability("in:preadbytebuffer")`
 on the stream.
-All streams which implement `ByteBufferPositionedRead` MUST return `true` on this probe a requirement which is upheld by all those implemented in the hadoop libraries themselves
+All streams which implement `ByteBufferPositionedRead` MUST return `true` on this probe a requirement which is upheld by all those implemented in the hadoop libraries themselves.

+The shim library only considers the API available if the methods are found and the capability probe is true.
+If, even then, an `UnsuportedOperationException` is thrown, the fallback routine is used for that call and all subsequent calls.

 ### [HADOOP-18103](https://issues.apache.org/jira/browse/HADOOP-18103).
 Vector IO.
 3.3.5?